2026-2028 Catalog

 Master's Degrees

 In graduate courses, students cope with more complex ideas, problems, techniques and materials than in undergraduate courses.
-Graduate study requires searching and exhaustive analysis, identification and investigation of theories and principles; application of theory to new ideas, problems, and materials; extensive use of bibliographic and other resource materials, with emphasis on primary sources for data; and demonstration of competence in scholarly presentation of the results of independent study.
+Graduate study requires research and exhaustive analysis, identification and investigation of theories and principles; application of theory to new ideas, problems, and materials; extensive use of bibliographic and other resource materials, with emphasis on primary sources for data; and demonstration of competence in scholarly presentation of the results of independent study.

 Regulations governing fees, grading, and financial aid are located elsewhere in the catalog.
 This section of the catalog reviews university policy and minimum requirements governing graduate studies.
-It is not, however, all inclusive.
+It is not, however, all-inclusive.

 • All available master’s degree programs, graduate certificates and professional certificates can be found on the Cal Poly Graduate Education website.